14 DIY Photography Lighting Ideas & Handy Lifehacks

 • Drinking straw

-Another DIY photography lighting idea was actually recently invented and used by a French professional Philippe Echaroux, who got interested in photographing strangers.
+Another DIY photography lighting hack was actually recently invented and used by a French professional Philippe Echaroux, who got interested in photographing strangers.

 Tools and materials needed:

-Working in a studio you can take advantage of a snoot for directing a beam of light where you need it.
+Working in a studio, you can take advantage of a snoot to direct a beam of light where you need it.
 It is often used for highlighting hair, making the model pop from the background, and while taking hotspots.

-For such DIY photography light set up, empty Pringles can and set the flashgun to shoot right through it.
+For such a DIY photography light setup without using a professional photo light box, empty the Pringles can and set the flashgun to shoot right through it.
 Fixing the two things together with some masking tape should be enough.
-There you have it!

 Tools and materials needed: